Table of Contents

 });

-🎨 Customization Guide
+Customization Guide

-Changing Colors
+Changing Colors with External CSS

-/* Target specific muscle groups */
+/* Target specific muscle groups by ID */

 }